rtCamp/next-pms/tests/e2e/README.md

    ```
    Request the QA team to provide the required values.

-## Environment
+## Environment & Variables

 - The tests run on the **staging** environment.
-- Ensure the correct staging credentials are set in the `.env` file.
+- For local execution, environment variables are read from the `.env` file.
+Ensure you do **not** commit `.env` file to the repository.
+- For GitHub workflow, GitHub Secrets are used.
+We have created a `Stage` environment in GitHub repo for managing environment variables.

 ## How to Run Tests